Blogs > Lifestyle > Best & Worst Head Shapes for Bald Guys

 bald man looking at mirror holding face

-Head shape plays a crucial role in a bald guy's overall look, but it's not the only factor.
-Facial features like your eyes or a nice set of teeth can also impact your overall appearance as a bald man, so make sure you're taking care of yourself.
+Head shape plays a big role in a bald guy's overall look, but it's not the only factor.
+Facial features like your eyes, jaw, brow, or a nice set of teeth matter just as much.
+So does your body type, skin tone, and whether you have a beard.

 While some head shapes look good with a bald head, others don't.